Tonomachi-dori Street 殿町通り

 - Maria Chapel, a small Catholic church in a forest

 Walk along the road directly opposite Tsuwano Station for just a few minutes to reach Tonomachi-dori.

-As you get closer to the castle, things change and the wooden storefronts give way to white-plastered walls with gateways into grander buildings where the samurai who governed the area worked.
-In the former old school where samurai children were educated is now a folk history museum packed with items from daily life centuries ago.
+Approaching the castle, the wooden storefronts give way to grander buildings where the samurai who governed the area worked.
+The former school where samurai children were educated now contains a folk history museum packed with items from daily life centuries ago.

-The small canal alongside the white walls contain thousands of large colorful koi, and when the irises bloom in May it becomes even more colorful.
-Reportedly there are more koi here than people in the town.
+The small canal lining the street contains thousands of large colorful koi.
+Reportedly there are more koi in the canal than people in the town.